Ammar2000-Matarieh/colors_package/README.md

     </a>
     <br>A new package for choosing colors.
 It is very powerful and supports all operating systems, including iPhone, Android, the web, and many platforms.
 It helps in direct access to colors.

+ _ Simple package helps you to use all colors to direct code and flexible and eazy use when use class it found over 100 colors

 ### Support = [**[ Android , IOS and _WEB_(soon) ](#video)**];

 - Support All Platform in flutter